jgulickson/FXCM-ForexConnect-COM/README.md

 ![Account-Dashboard](/README-Images/Account-Dashboard.png)

 #### Note
-The end deliverable is the Excel spreadsheet however all VBA code has been exported to (\*.bas) and (\*.cls) files in an attempt to improve for online consumability.
+The end deliverable is the Excel spreadsheet in this repository however all VBA code has been exported to (\*.bas) and (\*.cls) files in an attempt to improve consumability online.

 #### Requirements
 1. ForexConnect API ([Download](http://fxcodebase.com/wiki/index.php/Download)).